 Website

-South Africa vs New Zealand 20th Match ICC World T20 2007 Article
+South Africa vs New Zealand 20th Match ICC World T20 2007 Highlights

-Read the articles of South Africa vs New Zealand 20th Match ICC World T20 2007 - ICC World Twenty20 International tournament of the 20th T20I match played between New Zealand and South Africa at Kingsmead, Durban in 19th September 2007.
+Watch the highlights of South Africa vs New Zealand 20th Match ICC World T20 2007 - ICC World Twenty20 International tournament of the 20th T20I match played between New Zealand and South Africa at Kingsmead, Durban in 19th September 2007.

-A devastating display of power-hitting unbeaten 86 from Justin Kemp after a Morne Morkel four-for helped to South Africa crushing six-wicket victory over New Zealand in the World Twenty20.
+Morne Morkel's four-wicket haul before A devastating display of power-hitting unbeaten 86 from Justin Kemp helped to South Africa crushing six-wicket victory over New Zealand in the World Twenty20.

 South Africa chased 158 for 4 (Justin Kemp 89*) New Zealand scored 153 for 8 (Craig McMillan 48*, Brendon McCullum 38, Morne Morkel 4-17)